nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 a PoC out quickly, so that the community could get their hands on the project ASAP.
 The important parts of Syringe weren't how well it scaled, or how easy it was to understand or extend - it was the abstraction offered to lesson authors, and how well it automated the setup of new lesson resources on behalf of the user.
-This is what conveyed the value of the platform, and scalability and stability frankly didn't really matter that much.
+This is what conveyed the value of the platform, and scalability and stability frankly didn't really matter that much at the time.
+The more important mission was to prove the viability of the project as a whole, and nail the abstraction we offered to lesson builders.

 The current Syringe architecture is quite simple.
 It all compiles to a single binary: `syringed`, but is logically built of two components - the scheduler, and the API server: